Extendability of automorphisms of K3 surfaces: Specialization of automorphisms of K3 surfaces

 \begin{rem} If the condition of (2) is satisfied then $X_0$ is supersingular and the characteristic polynomial is a Salem polynomial (Lemma \ref{lem:Salem}).
 We will see in Section \ref{sec:3} that such $g_0$ still may be the specialization of an automorphism in characteristic $0$. \end{rem}

-In practice it is easier to compute the specialization map if we use more general models. \begin{defn} (1) An \emph{RDP surface} over a field $F$ is a surface $X$ such that $X_{\overline F}$ has only RDP (rational double point) singularities.
+In practice it is easier to compute the specialization map if we use more general models than the smooth ones. \begin{defn} (1) An \emph{RDP surface} over a field $F$ is a surface $X$ such that $X_{\overline F}$ has only RDP (rational double point) singularities.

 (2) An \emph{RDP K3 surface} over a field is a proper RDP surface whose minimal resolution is a K3 surface.
-(In particular, a smooth K3 surface is an RDP K3 surface.)
+(In particular, a smooth K3 surface is an RDP K3 surface by definition.)

 (3) A \emph{proper RDP model} of an RDP K3 surface is a proper model whose special fiber is an RDP surface.
 (The special fiber is then an RDP K3 surface.
 This follows from the next lemma and the classification of degeneration of K3 surfaces.)